-We believe that there is no singular location, area, agency, or partnership that serves all the children that we desire to serve.
-That is why we are committed to reaching children wherever they may be.
-Our partnerships include Richmond Public Schools, Henrico Public Schools, ASK Childhood Cancer Foundation, Safe Harbor, The Doorways, World Pediatric Project, and the Salvation Army.
+We are committed to reaching children wherever they may be.
+Our partnerships include Richmond Public Schools, Henrico Public Schools, ASK Childhood Cancer Foundation, Safe Harbor, The Doorways, World Pediatric Project, the Salvation Army, and many more.

 RICHMOND PUBLIC SCHOOLS + HENRICO COUNTY PUBLIC SCHOOLS